elisealcala/portfolio-nextjs/outstatic/content/posts/boost-your-productivity-with-apollo-hooks-and-typescript.md

 ---
-title: Boost your productivity with apollo hooks and typescript.
+title: 'Boost your productivity with apollo hooks and typescript.'
-status: published
+status: 'published'
-slug: boost-your-productivity-with-apollo-hooks-and-typescript
+slug: 'boost-your-productivity-with-apollo-hooks-and-typescript'
-description: Generate types with apollo codegen.
+description: 'Generate types with apollo codegen.'
+author:
+  name: 'Elizabeth Alcalá'
-publishedAt: 2020-06-27T13:19:02.635Z
+publishedAt: '2020-06-27T13:19:02.635Z'
 ---

 In a world where Typescript is becoming an essential part (almost required) of many web applications, it's very useful to know how to use it with the many libraries that are in our current stack.

 If you work on a React app which already uses Typescript, and you also use Apollo, this guide will help to start using Typescript with it, to take advantage of the beautiful work of static typing.